aaronsaray/aaronsaray.com/content/blog/lets-refactor-a-javascript-snippet-adding-class-on-scroll.md

 }
 ```

 Look at how much more simple that method is!
 Except, I don't really like it.
 Maybe I could refactor out that array access into it's own variable... butt here has to be a better way.
 Turns out there is!
 The [toggle()](https://developer.mozilla.org/en-US/docs/Web/API/DOMTokenList/toggle) method!
-It accepts a secondary parameter which determins if it adds or removes the class.
+It accepts a secondary parameter which determines if it adds or removes the class.

 ```javascript
 function scrollHandler(className = "scrolled") {